darcymeyer/dcbfs/README.md

 ## Communication

-uses HTTPS (chosen for anonymous file transfer and ease of setup)
+Uses HTTPS (chosen for anonymous file transfer and ease of setup)

 ## Notes

-	- Uses Python3
+Uses python 2